 - placing or removing people from the DBS children’s barred list and adults’ barred list for England, Wales and Northern Ireland.

-As well as processing requests and making decisions, the DBS maintains the adults’ and children’s Barred Lists (see Section 3 below which bars someone from working in a job that involves regulated activity.
+As well as processing requests and making decisions, the DBS maintains the adults’ and children’s Barred Lists (see Section 3, Barred Lists and Duty to Refer) which bar someone from working in a job that involves regulated activity.

 3. Barred Lists and Duty to Refer